ProteinsWebTeam/interpro-blog/_posts/2022-02-28-InterPro and Rare Diseases, an interesting example.md

 Figure 1.
 InterPro provides an accessible summary on the current knowledge of the protein, with curated functional annotations and automatic predictions, such as the C-terminal disordered regions.
 Links to the InterPro entry pages: TDP-43 N-terminal [IPR041105](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR041105/) and RRM [IPR000504](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR000504/) domains, RNA-binding domain superfamily [IPR035979](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR035979/), Nucleotide-binding alpha-beta plait domain superfamily [IPR012677](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR012677/) and to [UniProt](https://www.uniprot.org/uniprot/Q13148) are available as well as downloadable options.

-A remarkable neuropathological hallmark of ALS is the presence of cytoplasmic protein aggregates of which TDP-43 is a major component, that contribute to motor neurodegeneration [5,6].
-Interestingly, these aggregates have been detected in nearly 97% of ALS patients, although mutations in the gene codifying for TDP-43 are seen in less than 5% of ALS cases [9].
+A remarkable neuropathological hallmark of ALS is the presence of cytoplasmic protein aggregates of which TDP-43 is a major component, that contribute to motor neurodegeneration [5, 6].
+Interestingly, these aggregates have been detected in nearly 97% of ALS patients, although mutations in the gene coding for TDP-43 are seen in less than 5% of ALS cases [9].
 Post-translational modifications, such as phosphorylation and cleavage of C-terminal fragments exacerbate its aggregation [6].
-The C-terminal domain shows low sequence complexity similar to a prion-like domain, a key factor for the protein-protein interactions on TCP-43 [9,10].
+The C-terminal domain shows low sequence complexity similar to a prion-like domain, a key factor for the protein-protein interactions on TCP-43 [9, 10].
 Although the purification of TDP-43 has been possible [11], the structure of the entire protein has not been experimentally resolved yet, as shown in Figure 2.
 This is due to the low complexity nature of the C-terminal region.
 Structural studies have reported that the C-terminal domain is responsible for aggregation, although the other domains also contribute to this event [6].

 ![als_structures.png]({{site.baseurl}}/assets/media/images/posts/als_structures.png)